anasoid/docker-jmeter/README.md

 ## Features

 1. Smallest size with ~110MB.
-2. Two versions: Native Jmeter version and Jmeter version with pre-configured plugin manager.
+2. Two versions: Native JMeter version and JMeter version with pre-configured plugin manager.
 3. Timeout for execution.
 After the timeout, docker will be stopped, even if test is not finished.
-This is helpful to force stop jmeter docker after a timeout.
+This is helpful to force stop JMeter docker after a timeout.
 4. Download plugin with maven dependencies format.
 5. Download plugin with list of URLs.
 6. Download plugin with plugin manager (Only plugins versions).